mbiyabilly/systemadmin/README.md

-* **[Automated Server Backup Script](projects/backup-script/README.md)**: A script for automating server backups to a remote location.
-    * Includes: Script, configuration files, and documentation.
-    * Languages: Bash, Python (depending on the script).
 * **[System Monitoring Dashboard](projects/monitoring-dashboard/README.md)**: Configuration files and scripts for setting up a system monitoring dashboard using tools like Grafana and Prometheus.
     * Includes: Docker Compose files, configuration files, and setup instructions.
     * Tools: Grafana, Prometheus, Node exporter.